jxxcarlson/elmbyexample/src/dataVisualization/README.md

 TimeSeries
 ==========

+An app for visualizing time series data provided by a web server.

 Directions:

-1. Do `chmod u+x dataServer.py` to make the data server executable.
-Then run `./dataServer.py 8000`
+1. Do `cd servers; chmod u+x dataServer.py` to make the data server executable.
+Then run `./dataServer.py 8000`.
+The data server is now running.

-2. Run `elm make TimeSeries.elm`.
+2. Return to the root of this folder and run `elm make src/TimeSeries.elm`.
 Then open `index.html`

 3. Click on `Get Data`